Pursuing the Human Story: Director Denis Delestrac on Filming Steve McCurry

 How has Steve McCurry helped you grow as a filmmaker?

 Steve is a true legend, but we live in this fast-paced society where lots of people think it’s easy to get recognition.
 You want to be a rock star?
 Just go to one of these reality TV shows and you’ll make it to stardom.
 I think this is a rather upsetting illusion.
 Steve made it the real way.
 He’s worked, taking the good and the bad, never being satisfied.
 And I think that’s something you learn with him: to never be lazy, to never accept normality or mediocrity and always try to reach excellence and make every minute of your life count.
 I think I’ve been really lucky to have this close relationship and to have been able to travel all seven continents with Steve.
 Each day is a masterclass on how to live a very fulfilling life, and that’s priceless.

-Now in its final stages of production, Delestrac’s documentary McCurry – The Pursuit of Colour, is set to be ready by the end of this year, and it will be released worldwide in cinemas.
+Delestrac’s documentary McCurry – The Pursuit of Colour, debuted in Barcelona in June 2022 and will be released worldwide in cinemas.